florianibach/github-repo-raw-urls-ui/README.md

 The main idea behind this tool is to make it easier to work with **AI chatbots / LLMs**.

-When chatting with AI systems, you usually cannot paste an entire repository:
+When chatting with AI systems, you usually cannot paste an entire repository because it is not allowed to crawl the whole repository recursively and posting each file is:
 - too large
 - too noisy
 - easy to miss files